martagrz/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests lie at the intersection of Statistics, Machine Learning and Economics.
-The title of my PhD is `Policy search via multi-task Gaussian processes and reinforcement learning.
-I am supervised by [Petros Dellaportas](http://www.homepages.ucl.ac.uk/~ucakpde/).
+bio: I am a first-year PhD student at the Department of Statistical Science, UCL.
+My research interests lie at the intersection of statistics, machine learning, computer science and economics.

 interests:
+- Algorithmic Game theory
 - Dynamic Pricing
 - Gaussian Processes
 - (Inverse) Reinforcement Learning